June 22, 2021 at 8:44 pm #28978Charlene MarshallKeymaster

 I live at 6000′.
 When I was diagnosed with IPF, I asked my local pulmlnologist if we would have to move to a lower elevation.
 The answer was “no.” I did have the advantage of having adapted to the altitude: having a higher Hemoglobin than I would have at sea level.
 I can`t remember feeling any different, or better, at sea level.
 As a visitor to high elevation, you may experience the symptoms tnat many healthy people feel:fatigue and headache.
 I would guess that, if you use supplemental oxygen, your pulmonologist will tell you to use whatever setting you need to keep your O2 sat in the correct range.
 So, having a pulse oximeter with you at all times might be a good idea.
 Adjust your activities to keep those levels where they should be.
 Take naps if you need to, slow down on hikes or walks, stay well hydrated, and probably avoid alcohol.
 Check in with your doctor before you go for his/her recommendations.
 Have a great time!

-- This reply was modified 4 months, 3 weeks ago by Christie.
+- This reply was modified 1 year, 2 months ago by Christie Patient.

 July 12, 2021 at 12:45 pm #29203RandyParticipant